 Here you can find the current version of the IFOAM Norms, approved by the membership of IFOAM - Organics International in July 2014.
+The document was edited in 2017, however with no major content changes.
 The document includes new versions of the IFOAM Standard (Version 2.0) and the IFOAM Accreditation Requirements (Version 2.0).

 The IFOAM Norms are the basis for approval of certification bodies under the IFOAM Accreditation Program.

 In 2010, IFOAM launched its new Organic Guarantee System (OGS).
 The implementation of this new OGS brought major changes to the IFOAM Norms.

 Since 2012, the IFOAM norms contain the following normative documents:

 - The IFOAM Standard: an off-the-shelf certification standard.

 - The IFOAM Standards Requirements, also called the Common Objectives and Requirements of Organic Standards (COROS), which replaced the IFOAM Basic Standards (IBS)